 Q4 Party Planner: Charts

 What if you want to see a simple visual of your party plans?
 The easiest way to visualize something quickly is to make a chart.
-This Quest will show you how simple it is to make a chart.
+This Quest will show you how simple it is to make a chart in either Google Sheets or Microsoft Excel.

 I Can Statement